Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Autoencoder-based dimensionality reduction

-Here, we consider a linear encoder and a non-linear decoder, with the same objective as before: having a null representation error. \begin{proposition} (A linear--non-linear autoencoder can reproduce with $\Varepsilon_1 = 0$ manifolds described by $f = f_V + f_{V^\perp}$)\textbf{.} This is a direct consequence of \Cref{sec:lem_enc}: the linear encoder performs a projection onto a linear subspace; the non-linear decoder can subsequently reconstruct the lost orthogonal contribution, $f_{V^\perp}$. \end{proposition} In the following examples, we choose $f_V$ to be a linear map and thus consider manifolds of the form $x_N = Ax_n + g(x_n)$, with $A \in \mathbb{R}^{N\times n}$ full rank and $g(x_n) \perp Ax_n$.
+\begin{proposition}[Exactness of autoencoders with linear encoder and nonlinear decoder] A linear--nonlinear autoencoder can reproduce a manifold $\mathcal{M}$ with $\Varepsilon_1 = 0$ if there exist a linear space $V$ and a map $f_V$ such that the manifold is described by $f = f_V + f_{V^\perp}$ with $f_V$ injective. \end{proposition}

+This is a direct consequence of \Cref{sec:lem_enc}: the linear encoder performs an injective projection onto a linear subspace, while the nonlinearity of the decoder is a necessary condition to reconstruct the lost orthogonal contribution, $f_{V^\perp}$.

+In the following examples, we choose $f_V$ to be a linear map and thus consider manifolds of the form $x_N = Ax_n + g(x_n)$, with $A \in \mathbb{R}^{N\times n}$ full rank and $g(x_n) \perp Ax_n$.
 Despite its apparent simplicity, the latter expression can describe non-trivial geometries: see Fig.~\ref{fig:autoenc_case_1}

 Examples are represented by the surface of a function or a parametric curve, Fig.~\ref{fig:autoenc_case_1}.
-In the latter, the line is a contracting coil described by $(x,y,z) = (r\cos(\theta),r\sin(\theta), 0.2\theta)$, where $r=\frac{2\pi}{2\pi+\theta}$, for which a possible representation is $A=(0,0,1)^T$ and $g=(r\cos(\theta),r\sin(\theta),0)^T$.
+In the latter, the line is a contracting coil described by $(x,y,z) = (r\cos(\theta),r\sin(\theta), 0.2\theta)$, where $r=\frac{2\pi}{2\pi+\theta}$, for which a possible representation is $A=(0,0,0.2)^T$ and $g=(r\cos(\theta),r\sin(\theta),0)^T$.
 For practical simplicity, in these numerical examples, we set $\Psi' = W^{(1)}$ (see \eqref{eq:nn_layer}) and $\Psi$ is approximated by neural networks with a finite and relatively small number of layers, trained using the common gradient-based method (as will also see in \Cref{sec:train}) resulting in nonzero, but small, values of $\Varepsilon_2$.
 Consequently, in Fig.~\ref{fig:autoenc_case_1}, the data points and the autoencoder output do not exactly coincide.